“The moon and sun are travelers through eternity.

 *An important point – there is no obligation to share a story.
 Feel free to come and enjoy the night, the food, and the community without telling a story.

 If you do bring a story, here are some guiding thoughts – the stories should be true, rather than fiction, and have some strong connection to your life.
-They should be around five minutes long, and told from memory (without notes).
+They should be around five minutes long and told from memory (without notes).

-Please feel free to bring a partner, family member, or friend, or two.
+Please feel free to bring a partner, a family member, or a friend, or two.
 The stories will sometimes have adult content, so if you don’t want your children to hear adult content then it would be good to leave them at home.

-If you’re coming and you’d like to let me know about a dish that you’re bringing I will try to coordinate that so that we don’t end up with 60 pieces of corn on the cob and one bag of chips.
+If you’re coming and you’d like to let me know about a dish that you’re bringing I will try to coordinate so that we don’t end up with 60 pieces of corn on the cob and one bag of chips.

-Please let me know if you have any thoughts or questions
+Please let me know if you have any thoughts or questions.

 Yates is located at 32nd and Davenport.